ceph-disk: support osd removal / ceph-disk remove

 Without explicit support from ceph-disk, it is possible but fragile because the logic to determine if a device contains a particular OSD file system is coded in ceph-disk and not easily accessible.

-#2 Updated by Travis Rhoden about 4 years ago
+#2 Updated by Travis Rhoden over 4 years ago

 - Status changed from New to In Progress